-Five out of the world's 195 nation states are officially recognised as having nuclear weapons (US, Russia, UK, France and China), another 3 are undeclared (India, Pakistan and Israel) and 1 might have them (North Korea).
+Five out of the world's 195 nation states are officially recognised as having nuclear weapons (US, Russia, UK, France and China), another four now also have them (India, Pakistan, Israel and North Korea).
 That leaves 186 countries which do not have nuclear weapons, most of which have no intention of getting nuclear weapons.
 There is every indication that the non-nuclear states do not feel less safe or more vulnerable as a result of not having nuclear weapons and many of them are active in working to rid the world of all nuclear weapons as soon as possible.
 Currently, 115 countries are inside nuclear-free zones that outlaw nuclear weapons, including the whole of South America, the whole of Africa and most of Southeast Asia and the Pacific.

 11. The UK is already doing everything it can to rid the world of nuclear weapons.

 This takes time and can only be achieved through multilateral negotiations which we are fully committed to.